ENG

 75% of global greenhouse gas emissions are concentrated in towns and large urban areas: the leading players in the energy transition.
 Redesigning spaces, transforming buildings with a view of energy-saving, and reorganizing transport is fundamental in the evolution towards greener and more sustainable areas.

-In this context, data management is essential because it allows the results obtained from sustainable mobility, pollution prevention, and green transformation projects to be monitored thoroughly to develop measurable green policies that can evolve.
+In this context, data management is essential because it allows the results obtained from sustainable mobility, pollution prevention, and green transformation projects to be monitored thoroughly to develop measurable sustainable policies that can evolve.
 This expertise is put into play in national and European initiatives and is fundamental in the utilities field as well.

 Data, its aggregation from seemingly unrelated heterogeneous sources, and the capacity to identify internal relationships and links are essential in enabling new business models based on renewable energy and more efficient resource management to implement Italy’s energy transition and build more modern, digital, sustainable, and interconnected infrastructures.